ExtremeFiretop/MerlinAutoUpdate-Router/README.md

  - RT-N66U (Untested)

 ## Remaining/Planned Features:
-1. Script Auto-Update Function

-2. Backup and Storage:
+1. Backup and Storage:

  - If USB drive is connected to the router for storage:
  -  - Backup the new firmware version to the USB drive.

-3. Check Memory:
+2. Check Memory:
  - Before downloading the ZIP file into the router's "$HOME" folder (instead of a USB-attached drive), the router may already be in a "low free RAM" state, depending on the number of processes & extra add-ons running as well as other factors that slowly consume RAM over time (more so if the router's uptime is several weeks or months).

  - After just downloading the ZIP file into the router's "$HOME" folder, there may not be enough free RAM to continue to uncompress & extract the F/W files into the same $HOME folder.
 For such cases, we might need to check available free RAM before the ZIP file is downloaded, and then again before uncompressing/extracting the files, especially if using the router's "$HOME" directory for all of it, and not the USB drive at all.